 Currently the Nordhavn area is serviced by a nearby S-train station and bus stops located near the station.
 There are however no buses or trains running directly in the area - creating a great opportunity for the autonomous vehicles to function as a new public transport solution, connecting the area much better than it is today.
-In 2020 two new metro stations will have been built - opening in the middle of the neighborhood close to the route.
+In 2020 two new metro stations will have been built - opening in the middle of the neighborhood.